 What happens if I cannot complete an obstacle?

 Racers are free to work together to complete any of the obstacles.
 If you do not feel comfortable finishing an obstacle, DO NOT attempt it; simply ask race staff to mark you and continue on to the next obstacle.
-While safety should be your main concern, if you skip more than one obstacle you will not be eligible for awards.
+While safety should be your main concern, if you skip any obstacles, you will not be eligible for awards.
 Race staff will be enforcing this rule on race day.

 Is this a timed event?